I WANT TO PLACE AN ORDER FOR A REPAIR! HOW DOES THIS WORK?

 If your primary objective is to make your jeans last as long as possible, you will be best served washing the jeans when they're dirty fairly regularly in a washing machine with detergent, and air-drying them.
 This method combines all of the positives of keeping your jeans thoroughly clean without any of the deteriorative effects of a tumble dryer.
 It can be as often as once a week for someone who is super active that wears the same pair of jeans daily, to once a month for someone that rotates their jeans, and doesn't do a lot of crazy activities in them.
 The big thing is not being afraid to wash them!
 If they look, feel, smell, or just seem dirty, or if you’ve done something in them that you know has gotten them dirty, don’t hesitate to wash them.

 As far as specific washing methods, the best combination of simplicity, gentleness and effectiveness would be washing your jeans alone or with only other jeans, inside out in cold water on a gentle cycle with a colorfast detergent like Woolite Dark, and hanging dry.

 I am always interested in hearing more about ideas for custom work or fun projects!
-Need that Pork patch sewn on your jacket?
-Want me to custom dye something for you?
-Want an apron designed and produced for your specific purposes?
-Want to hire me to speak at a conference?
-Want to hire me for an event at your shop?
-Need someone to dress up in full KISS makeup/costume for a birthday party?
+Have a garment you want to alter?
+A pocket you want moved, or custom arcs sewn on your back pockets?
+Want to hire me to speak at a conference or hem at an event at your shop?
+Need someone to dress up in full KISS makeup/costume for a party?
 Email me at email@example.com